CraftRigs

 Gemma 3n's Efficiency Tricks — And Why They Matter for Gemma 4

-Before projecting Gemma 4, you have to understand what Gemma 3n did to memory requirements.
+To understand why the Gemma 4 lineup looks the way it does, you have to understand what Gemma 3n did to memory requirements.
 Because it completely changed the math.

 Gemma 3n launched in June 2025 with two variants: E2B (about 5 billion total parameters) and E4B (about 8 billion).
 The "E" stands for "effective" — and that distinction is the whole story.
 Gemma 3n E2B runs in roughly 2GB of VRAM.
 The E4B runs in around 4GB.
 A 5-billion-parameter model in 2GB.
 That's not a typo.